-Taxes in Japan include national taxes collected by the national government, and local taxes collected by prefectural and municipal governments.
-National taxes include income tax, corporate tax, inheritance tax, and consumption tax.
+Taxes in Japan include national taxes collected by the national government and local taxes collected by prefectural and municipal governments.

-For inquiries about national taxes and Prefectural Residents Tax, contact the tax office or the prefectural taxation office.
+Note: For inquiries about national taxes or prefectural taxes, contact the National Tax Agency or a prefectural taxation office respectively.

 Residents Tax (Individual Municipal Residents Tax and Prefectural Residents Tax)

 Individual Municipal Residents Tax (市民税// Shiminzei) and Prefectural Resident Tax (県民税//Kenminzei) are collectively known as Residents Tax (住民税//Jūminzei), and are paid together.